PierreIsCoding/trigger_sequencer/README.md

 - Change clock multiplier for each channel
 - Change duty cycle of each output
 - Shift a pattern vertically for steps and horizontally for its probability.
-- Toggle switch for manual edit mode and edit each note independently
+- Use the toggle switch for entering "manual edit mode" and edit each note independently
 - Set different gate modes for each channel

 ### Gate modes